Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Introduction

 Our first contribution is an analysis of the identifiability of a class of decoders we call {\em additive} (Definition~\ref{def:additive_func}).
 Essentially, a decoder $\vf(\vz)$ acting on a latent vector $\vz \in \sR^{d_z}$ to produce an observation $\vx$ is said to be additive if it can be written as $\vf(\vz) = \sum_{B \in \gB} \vf^{(B)}(\vz_B)$ where $\gB$ is a partition of $\{1, \dots, d_z\}$, $\vf^{(B)}(\vz_B)$ are ``block-specific'' decoders and the $\vz_B$ are non-overlapping subvectors of $\vz$.
 This class of decoder is particularly well suited for images $\vx$ that can be expressed as a sum of images corresponding to different objects (left of Figure~\ref{fig:one}).
 Unsurprisingly, this class of decoder bears similarity with the decoding architectures used in OCRL (Section~\ref{sec:background}), which already showed important successes at disentangling objects without any supervision.
 Our identifiability results provide conditions under which exactly solving the reconstruction problem with an additive decoder identifies the latent blocks $\vz_B$ up to permutation and block-wise transformations (Theorems~\ref{thm:local_disentanglement}~\&~\ref{thm:local2global}).
 We believe these results will be of interest to both the OCRL community, as they partly explain the empirical success of these approaches, and to the nonlinear ICA and disentanglement community, as it provides an important special case where identifiability holds.
 This result relies on the block-specific decoders being ``sufficiently nonlinear'' (Assumption~\ref{ass:sufficient_nonlinearity}) and requires only very weak assumptions on the distribution of the ground-truth latent factors of variations.
 In particular, these factors can be statistically dependent and their support can be (almost) arbitrary.

 Our second contribution is to show theoretically that additive decoders can generate images never seen during training by recombining observed factors of variations in novel ways (Corollary~\ref{cor:extrapolation}).
 To describe this ability, we coin the term ``Cartesian-product extrapolation'' (right of Figure~\ref{fig:one}).
-We believe the theoretical framework laid out in this work to understand ``out-of-support'' generation is a step towards understanding theoretically why modern generative models such as DALLE-2~\citep{ramesh2022dalle2} and Stable Diffusion~\citep{Rombach_2022_CVPR} can be creative.
+We believe the type of identifiability analysis laid out in this work to understand ``out-of-support'' generation is novel and could be applied to other function classes or learning algorithms such as DALLE-2~\citep{ramesh2022dalle2} and Stable Diffusion~\citep{Rombach_2022_CVPR} to understand their apparent creativity and hopefully improve it.

 Both latent variables identification and Cartesian-product extrapolation are validated experimentally on simulated data (Section~\ref{sec:experiments}).
 More specifically, we observe that additivity is crucial for both by comparing against a non-additive decoder which fails to disentangle and extrapolate.